nguyenkhois/code-template-generator/README.md

 (**) Full component is a directory with two files `*.js` and `*.css` that are generated within.

 ### 2.3 User asset generation
+You can retrieve your own assets from a local directory.

 ![User asset generation](./assets/userasset.jpg)